Frequently Asked Questions

 Q: Data download on Pegasus

 Pegasus has a dedicated data server to facilitate the public data transfer.
+To access the Data server, please use the below command:

 ssh -X <pegasus-username>@data.iucaa.in